neel-dey/anatomix/README.md

 ```

 See how to use it on real data for feature extraction or registration in [this tutorial](https://colab.research.google.com/drive/1shivu4GtUoiDzDrE9RKD1RuEm3OqXJuD?usp=sharing).
 Or if you want to finetune for your own task, check out [this tutorial](https://colab.research.google.com/drive/1WBslSRLgAAMq6o5YFif1y0kaW9Ac15XK?usp=sharing) instead.

+(If your task involves brains, you might benefit by using the `anatomix+brains.pth` weights instead, where we synthesize training volumes using both our synthetic label ensembles and real brain labels.)

 ## Install dependencies: